 Escrow Time Periods

-The typical time from escrow to closing in California is 30 to 60 days.
-California's escrow period could take up to 90 days in some cases, such as when seller repairs take longer than anticipated.
+Although it can vary greatly, the typical time for the escrow to closing process in California is 30 to 60 days.
+However, you should be aware that the California's escrow period could take up to 90 days in some cases, such as when seller repairs take longer than anticipated.
 There are actually a wide array of factors that can potentially affect the length of escrow in California.
-Essentially, escrow closing in the Golden State can only take place after all terms of the purchase agreement have been met.
+Essentially, escrow closing in the Golden State can only take place after all terms of the purchase agreement have been met; depending on the property in question, these terms can be many.

 Factors Affecting Escrow Periods

-Two primary functions of escrow are to allow buyers enough time to secure a mortgage and to give home sellers enough time to find a new home and then move.
-Agreed-upon escrow closing dates should also account for various contingencies such as property inspections and title searches.
+The two primary functions of escrow are to allow buyers enough time to secure a mortgage and to give home sellers enough time to find a new home and then move.
+Agreed-upon escrow time frame dates should also account for various contingencies such as property inspections and title searches.
 Mortgage lender requirements for borrowers also affect escrow closing dates.
-Real estate agents can help buyers and sellers calculate a time limit for each escrow task so that a mutually agreeable closing date can be developed.
+Real estate agents can help buyers and sellers calculate a time limit for each escrow task so that a mutually agreeable closing date can be developed, but this date is not necessarily set in stone.

 Escrow Account Maintenance